 But maybe you’re living in a different reality.
 One where you believe customers who supported you this past year will do so next year...

-Where your increases this year of 20, 30, and even 40% will continue unabated.
+Your increases of 20, 30, and even 40% this year will continue unabated.

 Only water sells itself.